jaredboynton/postman-saml-auth-router/README.md

 **The Technical Reality**: This is a fundamental OAuth architecture challenge, not a Postman limitation.
 Infrastructure tools operate at the wrong layer, and even dedicated OAuth proxy solutions struggle with session state management across any OAuth-enabled application.

-**Comprehensive Analysis**: See [Alternative Analysis](docs/ALTERNATIVE_ANALYSIS.md) for detailed technical assessment with supporting research from CrowdStrike, Zscaler, F5, and OAuth security studies.
+**Comprehensive Analysis**: See [Analysis of Alternatives](docs/ANALYSIS_OF_ALTERNATIVES.md) for detailed technical assessment with supporting research from CrowdStrike, Zscaler, F5, and OAuth security studies.

 **Bottom Line**: Organizations wanting "SAML enforcement while maintaining OAuth application functionality" have exactly one viable option: application-aware proxy solutions like this local daemon approach.